JonasAlfredsson/docker-nginx-certbot/README.md

 docker exec letsencrypt sh -c "/run_letsencrypt.sh"
 ```

-At 3AM, on the 1st of every even month, a cron job will start the script, renewing your certificates.
+At 3AM, on the 1st of every odd month, a cron job will start the script, renewing your certificates.

 # More information